MicrosoftDocs/dataexplorer-docs/data-explorer/java-ingest-data.md

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
 The [Java client library](kusto/api/java/kusto-java-client-library.md) can be used to ingest data, issue control commands, and query data in Azure Data Explorer clusters.

-In this article, you ingest data using the Azure Data Explorer Java library.
+In this article, learn how to ingest data using the Azure Data Explorer Java library.
 First, you'll create a table and a data mapping in a test cluster.
 Then you'll queue an ingestion from blob storage to the cluster using the Java SDK and validate the results.

 ## Prerequisites